 2001 Ross Avenue, Suite 2100, Dallas, TX 75201-2923 USA

-Michael Zarian is a litigation associate in the Dallas office of Gibson, Dunn & Crutcher.
-He is a member of the firm’s Appellate and Constitutional Law, and Administrative Law and Regulatory Practice Groups.
+Stephen Hammer is an associate in the Dallas office of Gibson, Dunn & Crutcher.
+He practices in the firm’s Appellate and Constitutional Law and Administrative Law and Regulatory Practice Groups.

 Recent Representative Matters:

-Mr. Zarian is a member of the Texas bar.
-He is admitted to practice before the United States District Court for the Northern District of Texas, as well the United States Patent & Trademark Office.
+Mr. Hammer is a member of the Texas and District of Columbia bars.
+He is admitted to practice before the U.S. Courts of Appeals for the Fifth, Sixth, Seventh, Ninth, D.C., and Federal Circuits, and the U.S. District Court for the Northern District of Texas.